What are the Different Types of Construction?

 Type IV Construction: Heavy Timber

-Type IV buildings are largely constructed using large pieces of lumber, connected using metal plates and bolts.
-This was a common practice before 1960, which makes heavy timber construction so easy to spot.
+Type IV buildings are largely constructed using large pieces of lumber connected using metal plates and bolts.
+This was a common practice before 1960, making heavy timber construction easy to spot.
 Old churches, factories, and barns typically fall under this category.

 This building type demands that all wooden members meet specific dimensional requirements.
 Structural wood supports such as columns, beams, and girders must be at least 8 inches thick.
 Heavy planks for roofs and floors must be at least 6 inches thick.
 Type IV buildings have noncombustible exterior walls and interior elements.